 Ready to hit the town…

 Open to passers-by as well as guests, the Yard in Bath’s wine bar is made up of two ground-floor rooms beside reception and the hotel’s inner courtyard and is at its most bustling early evening and then for late-night tipples.
-Graze on small plates of cheese or charcuterie alongside cocktails made with Cotswold gin, Somerset cider or English fizz.
+Graze on small plates of local cheese or charcuterie alongside cocktails made with local gin, cider or English fizz.

-If you prefer to keep things cosy, you can order drinks to your room at any time; snacks and savouries can be delivered from 12 noon until 10.30pm.
+If you prefer to keep things cosy, you can order drinks to your room at any time; snacks and savouries can be delivered until 10.30pm.